jeremyrayjewell/jeremyrayjewell/README.md

 - DNS-over-TLS on TCP/8853
 - Plain DNS on 8053 for testing
 - Containerized and deployed on Fly.io
 - Certificates generated and injected at runtime (no secrets in repo)

+**Operational Notes**
+- Public-facing resolver testable via `dig`
+- Performs real DNSSEC validation chains
+- TLS endpoint verifiable via `openssl`

 Used to practice: